VTSI Strangle Strategy

 VTSI thesis for this strangle

-The market-implied 1-standard-deviation range for VTSI extends from approximately $2.27 on the downside to $4.25 on the upside.
+The market-implied 1-standard-deviation range for VTSI extends from approximately $1.56 on the downside to $4.82 on the upside.
 A VTSI long strangle is the OTM cousin of the straddle: lower up-front cost but the underlying has to travel further past either OTM strike before the position turns profitable at expiration.
-Current VTSI IV rank near 56.14% is mid-range against its 1-year distribution, so the IV signal is neutral; the strangle thesis on VTSI should anchor more to the directional view and the expected-move geometry.
+Current VTSI IV rank near 100.00% sits in the upper third of its 1-year distribution, which historically reverts; this raises the bar for premium-buying structures and lowers it for premium-selling structures on VTSI at 178.50%.
 As a Industrials name, VTSI options can move on sector-level news flow (peer earnings, regulatory updates, industry-specific macro data) in addition to VTSI-specific events.

 VTSI strangle positions are structurally neutral / high-volatility (long premium, OTM); the modeled P&L assumes European-style exercise at expiration and ignores early assignment, transaction costs, dividends paid before expiry on the stock leg (when present), and the bid-ask spread on the listed chain.
 VTSI positions also carry Industrials sector concentration risk; news flow inside the sector (peer earnings, regulatory shifts, supply-chain headlines) can move VTSI alongside the broader basket even when VTSI-specific fundamentals are unchanged.
 Always rebuild the position from current VTSI chain quotes before placing a trade.